BillyArshad/Video_Game_Trivia/README.md

 ## **Testing Phase**

 ​
-- Validators - I used two W3 websites to test HTML and CSS on my website.
+- Validators - I used three websites to test HTML, CSS and JS on my website.

 Here are these results:-